ibnuda/fpmortals/manuscript/complete.md

 berbeda. `zip` merupakan fungsi khusus untuk menambahkan sebuah indeks untuk setiap entri yang terindeks.

-`zipWithL` and `zipWithR` allow combining the two sides of a `zip` into a new type, and then returning just an `F[C]`.

 `zipWithL` dan `zipWithR` memberikan kita kesempatan untuk membuat sebuah `F[C]` dengan menggabungkan kedua sisi dari panggabungan tadi.

-`mapAccumL` and `mapAccumR` are regular `map` combined with an accumulator.
-If we find our old Java ways make us want to reach for a `var`, and refer to it from a `map`, we should be using `mapAccumL`.

 `mapAccumR` dan `mapAccumL` sebenarnya hanya `map` yang dikombinasi dengan sebuah akumulator.
 Bilamana kita terbiasa dengan Java yang membuat kita ingin menggunakan sebuah `var` dan menggunakan `var` tersebut dalam sebuah `map`, maka kita harus menggunakan `mapAccumL`.

-For example, let's say we have a list of words and we want to blank out words we've already seen.
-The filtering algorithm is not allowed to process the list of words a second time so it can be scaled to an infinite stream:

 Sebagai contoh, anggap saja kita mempunyai sebuah daftar kata dan kita ingin mengabaikan kata-kata yang sudah ada.
 Algoritma penyaringan tidak diperkenankan